 That is correct!

 The Message is very different from other Bibles.
 Please see The Message – Verse Comparisons for a look at how it compares to the KJV, NASB, and ESV.
-Differences are to be expected because it was written with different goals in mind.
-The Message grew out of Eugene Peterson’s desire to make the Bible more approachable for new readers of the Bible and rekindle the passion of veteran readers.
-Unfortunately, it contains some serious changes that make it difficult to see some of the truth contained in God’s word.
-I do not think it should be used from the pulpit or as the only source by anyone with a sincere desire to give God’s word the hearing it deserves.
-If you do choose to use it, please use it alongside of a more accurate translation.
+Differences exist because it was written using a different approach and with different goals in mind.
+The Message grew out of the author’s (Eugene Peterson) desire to make the Bible more approachable for new readers of the Bible and to rekindle the passion of veteran readers.
+Unfortunately, the approach that was taken produced a version with major problems.
+There are numerous times when the words and phrases in The Message are so different from the originals that it is difficult to see some of the truth contained in God’s word.
+I do not think it should be used from the pulpit or by anyone that has a sincere desire to give God’s word the hearing it deserves.
+If you do choose to use it, please use it alongside an accurate translation.

-Chapter 3 Ministries – Analysis Of The Message Bible: Justification and Sanctification
+Analysis Of The Message Bible: Justification and Sanctification, Chapter 3 Ministries

-How did you do?
-What did you think of the quiz?
+What did you think of the study?
 Please share below.

-Thank you for taking this quiz.
-I hope you found it illuminating and that it will serve as a springboard to further study.
+Thank you for doing this study.
+I hope you found it illuminating and that it will serve as a springboard to further investigation into this and other topics of church history.
 Remember the sacrifices that were made and the work that was done to bring the precious gift of God’s word to English speaking people.
 Enjoy and read the Great Book often.
 It is too precious and too important to leave on the table or shelf… or in an unopened app.
-I thank God that through his word we can hear the gospel and come to the knowledge of him in Christ!
+I thank God that through His word we can hear the gospel and come to the knowledge of Him in Christ Jesus!
 To God be the glory!
 Amen!